godotengine/godot-docs/classes/class_control.rst

 - void **set_auto_translate** **(** :ref:`bool<class_bool>` value **)**
 - :ref:`bool<class_bool>` **is_auto_translating** **(** **)**

 Toggles if any text should automatically change to its translated version depending on the current locale.
-Note that this will not affect any internal nodes (e.g. the popup of a :ref:`MenuButton<class_MenuButton>`).

 Also decides if the node's strings should be parsed for POT generation.